US Powerball Review

 Guessing the five white numbers and seeing the red would have been your sixth number – but you didn’t play Power Play!

-If you do choose to play online through one of the US Powerballs ticket sellers, please make sure you review their rules and regulations, terms and conditions and policies!
+If you do choose to play online through one of the US Powerballs agents, please make sure you review their rules and regulations, terms and conditions and policies!

 Have something to add?
 Leave your comment below, or join the US Powerball Discussion Group.